How ConsumerAffairs uses cookies

 Leasing vs. buying: who it’s best for

-Note that, if you’re interested in financing solar panels, you’ll generally need a good credit history to qualify.
+Note that if you’re interested in financing your solar panels, you’ll generally need a good credit history and steady income to qualify.
+Whether you pay cash or finance your new system, you’ll also get more control over the system and a greater sense of ownership.

 “The best candidates for a solar loan are typically homeowners with good credit and steady income,” said Elliot Bailey, CEO and chief editor of Sol Voltaics.